genny-project/payments/docs/api.md

 | account.id | Assembly | string | true | ID of the payment method the user is wanting to use. |
 | ipAddress | Assembly | string | true | IP address of the user (provided by Assembly SDK) |
 | deviceID | Assembly | string | true | Device ID of the user (provided by Assembly SDK) |

+---

+### Release Item Payment
+Releases the payment for an item

+`POST /:provider/items/:id/release-payment`

+---